3rd Wing: Clark Air Base

+Serial 69-0275 of the 90th TFS/3rd TFW Clark AB, Philippines, 1979 (Note: Later, this aircraft was converted to the F-4G configuration.
+To AMARC as FP1024 25 March 1996.
+To Holloman AFB as QF-4G AF151.
+Expended 2/5/1998.)

 On 16 September 1974, the 3rd Tactical Fighter Wing moved without personnel and equipment from Kunsan Air Base, South Korea to Clark Air Base, Philippines.
 It replaced the inactivated 405th Tactical Fighter Wing.
 Assigned squadrons included the 26th, 68th and 90th Tactical Fighter Squadrons.

 The 90th Fighter Squadron flew the F-4D Phantom II.
 The other two squadrons did not have assigned aircraft at the time.
 The wing's mission required it to organize and train for combat.
 It also helped provide air defense for the Philippines.
 The wing's first big challenge at Clark Air Base, surprisingly did not involve its wartime skills.

 With the pending fall of South Vietnam, President Gerald Ford announced that the United States would support the evacuation of approximately 2,000 orphans from South Vietnam.
 The 3rd Tactical Fighter Wing began preparing for the evacuation on 3 April 1975, by converting the base gym into a temporary orphan care center.
 The first aircraft began arriving at Clark on 5 April.
 In addition to the expected orphans, the wing discovered that a larger number of adults were also fleeing South Vietnam.
 When the humanitarian operation ended on 31 May, 1,500 orphans had passed through Clark to the United States in what was termed Operation Baby Lift.
 New Life, the evacuation of adults to the United States and elsewhere, accounted for 8,786 evacuees supported by the 3rd Tactical Fighter Wing.